Michigan woman arrested with guns in truck outside US Capitol

 A hometown for McAttee was not provided by police and police also did not reveal any details of her conversation with officers.

-Contact Todd Spangler at tspangler@freepress.com.
+Contact Todd Spangler: tspangler@freepress.com.
 Follow him on Twitter @tsspangler.
 Read more on Michigan politics and sign up for our elections newsletter.

 This article originally appeared on Detroit Free Press: Michigan woman Kery Lynn McAttee arrested with guns outside US Capitol